Cuppixx/using-grapheneos.io/README.md

 <div align="justify">
 Before getting into the first major topic, I want to clear up a common misconception about GrapheneOS.
 While it's well-known as a <i>privacy-focused Android fork</i>, <b>you don't need to be a hardcore privacy enthusiast to benefit from using it</b>.<br><br>
 Yes, GrapheneOS is built with strong security and privacy principles at its core — but that doesn't mean you <i>must</i> give up Google services or only use open-source apps to enjoy it.
 In fact, <b>you can absolutely use GrapheneOS while still relying on Google apps and other proprietary software</b>, and it works just fine.<br><br>
 I personally use GrapheneOS in a pretty casual way.
-I do appreciate the built-in privacy and security features, but I'm also perfectly fine with using the Google Play Store — thanks to GrapheneOS's <i>sandboxed Google Play compatibility layer</i> — for a good chunk of my apps.<br><br>
+I do appreciate the built-in privacy and security features, but I'm also perfectly fine with using the Google Play Store — thanks to GrapheneOS's sandboxed Google Play compatibility layer — for a good chunk of my apps.<br><br>
 But the <b>number one reason</b> I stick with GrapheneOS — tho this applies to most custom Android OSes — is how <b>clean</b> it is.
 No bloat, no preinstalled junk I didn't ask for and can't remove (looking at you Facebook), and no forced usage of certain apps.
 Just a fast, minimalist system that stays out of my way.
 And best of all, no more mysterious background processes eating up resources with no explanation. <b>My phone runs what I tell it to run — nothing more, nothing less</b>.
 </div>